noahehall/theBookOfNoah/0current/languages/scala/scala.syntax.md

   - x is in a class/object which is a subclass of the class defining y
   - type X is a generic instance of type Y
   - type X is a subtype of Y
+- best practices
+  - given instances should have specific types and/or be local in scope
+  - never use a common type (e.g. Int, String) as the type of a globally visible gien instance
+    - remember the compiler will simply match on the type `Int` and use its value, causing spurious errors and ambiguities
+  - generally you should use type alias, or opaque type aliases (if privacy is needed)

 ```scala